 The EBOA offers a wide variety of courses and is committed to working with each school to develop an a la carte menu of NGSS classes that best suites each individual’s needs.
 Below is a list of the various modules that we offer.
-To build your own adventure contact the academy director Geoffrey Eldredge Geoffrey.Eldredge@Scouting.org
+To build your own adventure, please contact the Director of Sales and Marketing, Alix Fulham Alix.Fulham@Scouting.org

 Take the Lead (Leadership)

-Students will be introduced to leadership through small group problem-solving and interactive team building games.
-Activities are geared to empower students to be leaders in the communities and families.
+Students will be introduced to leadership through small group, problem-solving and interactive team building games.
+Activities are geared to empower students to be leaders in their communities and families.